Home » Bridging Loans » Why Choose A Bridging Loan?

 To complete a below market value purchase

-When purchasing a property below market value, some bridging loan lenders are happy to lend up to 100% of the purchase price of the property.
+When purchasing a property below market value (BMV), some lenders are happy to lend up to 100% of the purchase price of the property.
 These products, known as open market value bridging loans, enable investors to purchase a property without putting down a deposit.

-This would not be possible using a mortgage, as the maximum loan to value is usually based on the lower of the purchase price, or open market value.
+This would not be possible using a mortgage, as the maximum LTV is usually based on the lower of the purchase price, or open market value.

 To raise capital quickly